 With the best food delivery services, you can order whatever you want to eat with just the click of a button.
 Pizza, sushi, burritos, a dish from your favorite local restaurant — they can all arrive right on your doorstep.
 No need to dine in or even drive anywhere to pick up the meal.

-Food delivery services have become very popular in recent years, but never more so than during the pandemic, when dining out a no-go for many.
-Even though most restrictions have lifted, food delivery apps are in no danger of being deleted from our smartphones anytime soon.
+Food delivery services have become very popular in recent years, but never more so than during the pandemic, when dining out was a no-go for many.
+Even though almost all restrictions have lifted, food delivery apps are in no danger of being deleted from our smartphones anytime soon.

 This guide takes a close look at the food delivery apps that promise to bring you meals when you don’t want to — or can’t — leave the comfort of the couch.
 These are the best food delivery services you can use on your computer, iPhone or Android device and what each one brings to the table.

 The best food delivery services you can try today

 There's a reason Grubhub is one of the first names to come to mind when you think of best food delivery services.
 Grubhub partners with an incredible variety of restaurants, from nationwide chains to your neighborhood mom-and-pop diner, for a selection that can satisfy just about every food craving you can think of, all on demand.

 Using Grubhub, you can search for restaurants by cuisine or location, quickly order food from the menu and track your order from the app, all hassle-free and without any extra charges.
 (Individual restaurants may have order minimums and other fees.)
 Grubhub users can order delivery or takeout and take advantage of special deals available only within the app.
 And the app's delivery instruction box lets you tell the driver where to leave your meal if you'd prefer a no-contact delivery.

 While the app is free to use, signing up for Grubhub+ — a $9.99-per-month subscription — lets you enjoy free delivery.